Term 1 in the year before starting school

 Some families choose to write an open letter to other families, briefly explaining their child’s disability.
 Not everyone is comfortable with this approach.
 Other families don’t want the school community to know their child has a disability.
 Your child’s school should respect your choice and work with you.

-It’s a good idea to talk with your child’s SSG about ways to share information that might help others understand your situation while keeping a level of confidentiality and privacy that you’re comfortable with.
+It’s a good idea to talk with your child’s student support group about the best ways to share information while maintaining your child’s privacy.